 NUMBER OF ILLINOIS MARIJUANA BUSINESS LICENSES AVAILABLE

 There are state-wide limits for each type of marijuana business allowed to operate in Illinois.
-Currently, only adult-use marijuana business licenses are available, more information on each type of license outlined below.
+Currently, only adult-use marijuana business licenses are available.
+The Illinois Department of Financial and Professional Regulation (IDFPR) plans to issue 55 conditional licenses, under a new application process, to be distributed across the existing 17 BLS Regions detailed in the CRTA.
+The application process for the conditional licenses is anticipated to open in the late summer or early fall of 2022.
+More information on each type of license outlined below.

 Medical Marijuana Businesses in Illinois: